 A stimulant addiction can cause increased alertness, talkativeness, or decreased appetite.

-Signs And Symptoms of Prescription Drug Abuse
+Signs And Symptoms of Addiction to Prescription Drugs

 • Sudden weight loss or gain